Protection for Any Season, Anywhere

 What Causes Lyme Disease in Dogs?

 Ticks are more than an itchy nuisance.
 Black-legged ticks can carry Borrelia burgdorferi, the bacterium that causes Lyme disease.
-While feeding, a tick’s saliva can enter your dog’s bloodstream, transmitting the harmful bacteria.
-The bacteria travels to different parts of a dog’s body.
-The symptoms of Lyme disease include fever, lameness, joint swelling, lethargy, and, in rare cases, serious kidney damage.
+The harmful bacteria are transmitted to your dog while the tick is feeding.
+The bacteria travel to different parts of a dog’s body.
+While many dogs remain asymptomatic, the signs of Lyme disease in dogs include fever, lameness, joint swelling, lethargy, and, in rare cases, serious kidney damage.

 Can Ticks Live in Your House?